GovReady/GovReady-Drupal-Agent/docs/drush.md

 ## Overview
-The GovReady module comes with a number of drush commands to help automate and script communication with the GovReady API
+The GovReady module comes with a number of drush commands to help automate and script communication with the GovReady API:

 ```
  govready-collect      Push data to the GovReady API.